jbannick/hellokata-java/src/modules/custom_images/hellomodimage/README.md

 This simple HelloWorld app contains its own on-board subset of the Java runtime environment.

+Java 9 and later JRE's are modularized.

-This Custom Runtime Image is a JRE that contains only those modules required to run your app.
+A Custom Runtime Image is a JRE that contains only those modules required to run your app.

 It needs the Java 9 or later JDK on your build computer to build, but does not need Java installed on the destination computer to run.